Skip to main content

 Research Interests

-Zooarchaeology; Social Zooarchaeology; United States Southwest; Mesoamerican archaeology; human-animal relationships; avifauna; ritual; iconography, symbolism, and prehistoric art; social and ceremonial organization; diet; collections-based research, legacy collections and data, and archival research.
+Zooarchaeology; Social Zooarchaeology; North American Southwest; Mesoamerican archaeology; human-animal relationships; animal agency; avifauna; social and ceremonial organization; collections-based research, legacy collections, archival research.

 Education